3-Day Potty Training

-Although it may be all the rage these days, 3-day potty training, however you do it, is going to be a high pressure, high stress, situation for both parent and child.
+Although it may be all the rage these days, the question is, is it the right method for you and your child.
+It may or may not be a high pressure, high stress, situation for both parent and child.
+A lot will depend on the personality of parent and child.
 It is in essence three solid days of non-stop potty training, where you are taking your child to the potty every 15 minutes of their waking day, and several times at night too.

-While the process may work for some children, this, personally, from my perspective, borders on abuse.
-But you be the judge.
+While the process may work for some children, it may not be right for all.
+You be the judge.

 While there may be slight variations between different 3-day potty training programs, they all follow the same basic procedures.